LautyZ05/startup/notes.md

 I completed the express assignment.
 It's pretty cool how the different things after the url (like the "/provo" or the "/store/orem", I don't know what it's called) show different things when you enter them into the terminal with curl.
 Also interesting that we gotta use node instead of the live server extension which I will need to get used to but I'm going to guess it's a lot better to use node intstead.

+I also somewhat finished my react part 2 today.
+I needed a bit extra time as I took way to long trying to figure out how the login feature works until I figured it out a few days ago.
+But by then I was a bit late to everything else so I had to turn it in late.

 ## AWS

 My IP address is: 52.201.35.163